nicoxmcd/nicolexanportfolio/src/content/posts/portfolio1/index.md

 }
 ```

-`s3.tf` creates an S3 bucket to host nicoxmcdportfolio and configures it as a static website, defining the `index_document` and `error_document`.
+`s3.tf` creates an S3 bucket to host nicolexanportfolio and configures it as a static website, defining the `index_document` and `error_document`.
 ```hcl
 resource "aws_s3_bucket" "portfolio" {
   bucket = "${var.bucket_name}"